 Do share if you feel if there are any other precautions one needs to take while signing into LinkedIn or similar social sites.

-Incidentally, the following articles may also be worth checking out, at this point of time!
+Incidentally, the following articles may also be worth checking out, at this point in time!

 - Yahoo Login: How to Securely Sign to Yahoo!
 Mail